Gorilla Trades Review

 Gorilla Trades Service Differentiators

 The other thing that sets Gorilla Trades apart is that it looks at a variety of picks.
 In addition to standard stock picks, Gorilla Trades issues “picklets” for small-cap stocks and weekly options picks.
-The end-of-week email gives a wealth of information about the overall state of the market and the Gorilla Trades portfolio.
+The end-of-week email gives a wealth of information about the overall state of the stock market and the current Gorilla Trades portfolio.

 What Type of Trader is Gorilla Trades Best For?

-While less experienced investors could blindly follow Gorilla Trades’ stock suggestions given the entry and exit points, new picks are often announced with relatively little explanation.
+While less experienced investors could blindly follow Gorilla Trades’ stock suggestions given the entry and exit points, new stock picks are often announced with relatively little explanation.
 Therefore, traders using Gorilla Trades should also be comfortable doing their own research to decide which stock picks to act on.

-You should be comfortable with technical trading if you want to manage the stock picks properly.
+You should also be comfortable with technical trading if you want to manage the stock picks properly.
 Weekly options picks add even more value for traders who are familiar with options trading.

 - 15+ year track record